 Cornbread

-1/4 cup melted unsalted butter, divided
+1/4 cup melted unsalted butter, divided1 cup yellow cornmeal

 1 cup flour